sarfaraz9566/homework/README.md

 This is a dummy python web application used for interviewing.

 ## Installation
-- Install/configure a mysql 8.0 database server
+- Install and configure a mysql 8.0 database server and create a mysql user for the application
-- Install python 3.9
+- Install python3, python3-pip and libmysqlclient-dev via the system package manager
-- Install the python package dependencies declared in requirements.txt, some of them will require you to install some tools/libraries which you should install with your os pakage manager
+- Install the python package dependencies declared in requirements.txt via pip
 - Create the .env configuration file in the top level of the repository with the appropriate values for your mysql database
 - Execute the countapp/init_database.py script to create the database structure